Lab-Kalibrasi/telollama-multi-model/README.md

 8. Simple mood analysis
 9. Special responses for certain topics
 10. Forgets old information over time
+11. Enhanced user and chat information handling
+12. Improved error handling for API responses
+13. More robust model switching and fallback mechanisms
+14. Dynamic adjustment of response length based on user input
+15. Implemented conversation hooks for specific topics

 ## How to Start